Dara Petak: As the king's consort

-Within Majapahit palace, Dara Petak cleverly pleases the king, won his favour and subsequently become the king's favourite consort.
+Within Majapahit palace, Dara Petak cleverly pleased the king, won his favour and subsequently become the king's favourite consort.
 She acquired the title Stri tinuheng pura, or the most honored wife in the palace.
-According to Nagarakretagama, Raden Wijaya already has four wives, Tribhuwaneswari, Prajnaparamita, Narendra Duhita, and Gayatri Rajapatni; all of them are Singhasari princesses, the daughter of Kertanagara.
+According to Nagarakretagama, Raden Wijaya already had four wives, Tribhuwaneswari, Prajnaparamita, Narendra Duhita, and Gayatri Rajapatni; all of them were Singhasari princesses, the daughters of Kertanagara.
 According to Pararaton, Dara Petak was promoted to honorable title because she was the only wife that produced male heir for the king, prince Jayanegara.
 According to Nagarakretagama, the name of Jayanagara's mother is Indreswari, so it is assumed that this was the new official name of Dara Petak after her marriage to the king.

+The coronation of Jayanegara as the Prince of Daha in 1295 was recorded in Sukamerta inscription (1296).
 In Kertarajasa inscription (1305), Jayanegara was mentioned as the son of Tribhuwaneswari, the prime queen and first wife of Raden Wijaya.
-To reconcile these records, historian suggested that Jayanegara is the son of Indreswari or Dara Petak that later being adopted by the childless queen consort Tribhuwaneswari, in order to be promoted as the heir of the throne.
+To reconcile these records, some historians suggest that Jayanegara was the biological son of Indreswari or Dara Petak, and he was later being adopted by the childless queen consort Tribhuwaneswari, in order to be promoted as the heir of the throne.
 Jayanegara become the successor of King Kertarajasa.